diegorusso/diegorusso.github.io/_posts/2011-03-11-howto-make-vim-show-ending-line-spaces-as-characters.md

 ---
 title: 'HOWTO: make vim show ending line spaces as characters'
 categories:
-- personal
+- howto
-- italian
+- english
+tags:
-- osx
+- vim
 - programming
-- open source
 - job
-- howto
-- geek
-tags:
 ---
 When you edit a file with [vim](http://www.vim.org/), it's useful to understand where the line ends especially if there are spaces at the end of the line.